 The Senior Citizen Visitor Pass (SCVP) allows seniors to "visit" courses that are offered at Windward Community College free of charge if applicable seats are available (maximum of three classes).
-Senior Citizen Visitors are exempt from tuition/fee payments, no credit is awarded, no name will appear on the instructor's class roster via MyUH, and no permanent academic records are retained in the Admissions & Records office.
-The Senior Citizen Visitor status cannot provide an active UHID, access to MyUH or Laulima, or full library privileges.
+Senior Citizen Visitors are exempt from tuition/fee payments, no credit is awarded, no name will appear on the instructor's class roster via MyUH and no permanent academic records are retained in the Admissions & Records office.
+The Senior Citizen Visitor status cannot provide an active UHID, access to MyUH or Laulima or full library privileges.

-Senior Citizens may apply during Late Registration Period at the Admissions & Records office meeting the following conditions:
+Senior Citizens who meet the following conditions may apply during Late Registration Period at the Admissions & Records Office:

-- Be a Hawai'i resident for tuition purposes - At least 60 years of age prior to the first day of the semester - Clear of any University of Hawai'i financial obligations - Meet the course prerequisites - Meet State of Hawai'i Department of Health health clearance requirements - Senior Citizen Visitor Pass Application is required each semester (Fall and Spring only)
+- Hawai'i resident for tuition purposes - At least 60 years of age prior to the first day of the semester - Clear of any University of Hawai'i financial obligations - Meet the course prerequisites - Meet State of Hawai'i Department of Health health clearance requirements - Senior Citizen Visitor Pass Application is required each semester (Fall and Spring only)

-If the Senior Citizen wishes to enroll in courses to receive credit, the Senior Citizen is required to follow the same procedure and deadline as other students.
-Once this Senior Citizen Visitor Pass is issued, the Senior Citizen Visitor cannot request credit for the visited class(es).
+Senior Citizens who wish to enroll in courses to receive credit are required to follow the same procedure and deadline as other students.
+Once a Senior Citizen Visitor Pass is issued, the Senior Citizen Visitor cannot request credit for said class(es).